Universal MBQC with generalised parity-phase interactions and Pauli measurements: Introduction

 These parallel edges correspond to multiple applications of the entangling gate $P(\alpha)$ to the adjacent qubits.
 For example, a doubled edge above indicates the application of $P(\alpha)^2 = P(2\alpha)$.
 In the graph theory literature, graphs such as \eqref{eq:first-ex} are sometimes referred to as \textit{undirected multigraphs}.

 In the PPM model, doubled edges play a special role.
 Since $P(\frac\pi4)^2 = P(\frac\pi2)$ is equivalent, up to local Clifford operations, to a controlled-Z gate, subgraphs of a P-graph state containing only doubled edges behave in much the same way as traditional graph states.
-However, P-graph states additionally yield the ability to selectively inject $\pi/4$ phases into computations via nodes connected by single edges, giving universality with just Pauli measurements.
+However, P-graph states additionally yield the ability to selectively inject $\pi/4$ phases into computations via nodes connected by single edges.
+One way to conceptualise this fact is to consider the two-qubit gates $P(\pi/4)$ as introducing `virtual' magic states between pairs of qubits.
+The phase data carried by this `virtual' magic state can either be destroyed or injected on to one of the neighbouring qubits, depending on the measurement choices, using a method similar to e.g.~Ref.~\cite{bravyi2005universal}.

 Notably, this dichotomy gives a clean separation of the efficiently simulable parts of the computation and the rest.
 In deriving a universal scheme for computation with P-graph states, we will note the feed-forward is only required in the vicinity of single edges.
 So, much like the case in the one-way model, the entire `Clifford' part of the computation can be done in a single time step.
-In section \ref{sec:clifhier} we will generalise this construction and let a single edge denote an application of $P(\frac{\pi}{2^{n-1}}) \propto \exp(-i \frac{\pi}{2^n} Z \otimes Z)$.
-We will show that this leads to a deterministic computational scheme, still only using Pauli measurements, which can furthermore implement any diagonal gate of the $n$-th level of the Clifford hierarchy.